| Title: | Ecosystem Gas Fluxes Calculations for Closed Loop Chamber Setup |

 Vincent Belde

-to calculate gross ecosystem production (GEP) from net ecosystem (NEE) exchange and ecosystem respiration (ER) as GEP = NEE - ER.
+to calculate gross primary production (GPP) from net ecosystem (NEE) exchange and ecosystem respiration (ER) as GPP = NEE - ER.
 Datetime and other variables to keep will be taken from the NEE measurement.
+Fluxes presents in the dataset that are neither NEE nor ER (soilR, LRC or other) are not lost.

 fluxes_df |